Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction/index.rst

 The mechanism can now repeat: the current function can call another function (which would push new frame with return address equal to current *stack pointer*) or return (which would pop current frame and revert *stack pointer*).
 As the program is executed and functions are called and return, the stack goes up and down constantly reusing stack space.

-The stack operates in LIFO manner (last in, first out) - latest objects put on top are also the first objects to be removed.
+The stack operates in LIFO manner (last in, first out) - latest frames put on top are also the first frames to be removed.

 The main function would be the closest one to the stack origin (the bottom), since this is the first function to be called within a program.
 This also means that the main function is the last function to return.